Have you taken the time to look for foundation cracks around your basement walls lately? You might be surprised at what you find.

 The repairs indicated by structural cracks go beyond the cracks themselves and sometimes into the soil on which the foundation stands.
 Most structural cracks can be repaired by applying engineered carbon fiber straps to the wall; severe ones require a more advanced structural repair that will need to be reviewed by an engineer.

 Some cracks just happen and they never leak or get bigger but they shouldn’t be ignored, especially if you are going to finish the basement.
-The others mentioned above require repair to avoid a wet basement in your Hamilton home or even worse, significant structural damage.
+The others mentioned above require foundation repair to avoid a wet basement or even worse, significant structural damage.

-When you discover a basement crack in your Hamilton home after looking behind those stacks of boxes, you’ll want an expert opinion from a professional who knows the difference between a structural and a non-structural crack and how repairing a concrete block foundation differs from fixing a poured concrete one.
+When you discover a basement crack in your home after looking behind those stacks of boxes, you’ll want an expert opinion from a professional who knows the difference between a structural and a non-structural crack and how repairing a concrete block foundation differs from fixing a poured concrete one.